Larry Kissell: Elections

 Redistricting in 2011 made Kissell's district considerably more Republican.
 It lost most of its share of Charlotte and all of its share of Fayetteville, while picking up most of the heavily Republican western section of Union County that had been cut out after the 2000 census.
 It also picked up several heavily Republican counties east of Charlotte.
 Kissell faced Republican nominee Richard Hudson.
-Kissell was faced with backlash from some progressives within his party over support of House Republican policies, lost some African-American support, and lost the general election on November 6, 2012 to Republican challenger Richard Hudson.
+Kissell was faced with backlash from progressives within his party over support of some House Republican policies, lost some African-American support, and lost the general election on November 6, 2012 to Republican challenger Richard Hudson.